Tropical Fruits of Costa Rica

 One of the amazing animals you can spot in Costa Rica are of course birds.
 Birdwatchers from around the world love to visit Costa Rica because of its large variety of species.

-Caracara Travel’s Gallo Pinto
+Caracara Travel’s Chifrijo

 Subscribe to our Newsletter